 I talk a little about the podcast development and this journal publication in Episode 27.

 Kristin Andrejco, MSN, CRNA, Brad Morgan, MSN, CRNA and Cassidy Padgett, MSN, CRNA for believing in the vision and getting the website and podcast off the ground.
 This website/podcast would not exist without their hard work and expertise.

 Shawn Collins, PhD, DNP, CRNA, Director of the Graduate Nurse Anesthesia Program at Western Carolina University.
 Dr Collins provided a significant amount of support to the podcast in its early stages.
 He is also a co-author of the journal article Social media in nurse anesthesia: a model of a reproducible educational podcast.

 Don Connelly, Director of the Communications Department at Western Carolina University, for his expert instruction in capturing, editing and producing audio.
 Check out his book, Digital Radio Production, 2nd Edition (Waveland Pr Inc, 2012, ISBN 9781577667797).

 Thanks to the Staff and Professors at Western Carolina University.
-If you are a critical care nurse considering anesthesia school – look long and hard at WCU’s Graduate Nurse Anesthesia Program.
+If you are a Critical Care Registered Nurse considering anesthesia school – look long and hard at WCU’s Graduate Nurse Anesthesia Program.
 You won’t be disappointed.

-Thanks to the contributors to both my clinical practice and this podcast.
+I also want to give a special thanks to the many wilderness medicine educators, nurses, CRNA’s, physicians and others who have supported my development as a clinician and educator.
 The healthcare community is best when we each give our time and energy to help elevate one another in order to provide the best possible care to our patients, friends, families and communities.